 What We Don't Know

 The human trials haven't reported.
-The Mayo Clinic has run pilot trials of fisetin in older adults, including a study in women aged 70 to 90 looking at frailty, inflammation, and bone markers.
+Pilot trials of fisetin in older adults have been conducted by the Mayo Clinic, including a study in women aged 70 to 90 looking at frailty, inflammation, and bone markers.
 These are small, early studies designed to test safety and feasibility, not to confirm whether fisetin extends healthspan.

 As of now, the field is still waiting on clear published outcomes.
 Until those land, the human case for fisetin rests on mouse data and mechanism, not on results in people.

-A 2025 cell study using liposome-encapsulated fisetin found it could blunt the inflammatory behavior of senescent cells, an effect researchers call senomorphic.
+A 2025 cell study using liposome-encapsulated fisetin found it could blunt the inflammatory behavior of senescent cells.
+A senomorphic is an effect in which a compound blunts the inflammatory behavior of senescent cells, which is what researchers observed here.
 But that's a long way from a capsule on a shelf working in your body.

 The cell-study results are mixed.
 When researchers induce senescence in endothelial cells using the chemotherapy drug doxorubicin, fisetin's effects are inconsistent.
 Some studies report that fisetin blocks this kind of senescence in vessel-lining cells.
 Others find no effect in different endothelial cell lines.
 That inconsistency is a signal that fisetin's senolytic action depends heavily on cell type and on how the senescence was triggered.
 It's not a universal eraser of old cells.